 The Intercontinental Bali is a resort located in Jimbaran, a quieter and less crowded district in Bali than say, Kuta or Legian which are known for their night life and night clubs.
+This area is a excellent place for a relaxing getaway and also makes for a great home base for exploring the top things to do in Bali.

 Jimabaran beach is beautiful and while there can high waves here, most of the surfing done here is by those who are learning to surf.
-The beaches are also not very crowded, which makes sense why it’s such a popular location for travelers who want to get away from the bustle of Kuta.
+The beaches are also not very crowded, which makes sense why it's such a popular location for travelers who want to get away from the bustle of Kuta.
+Given these reasons and the proximity to the airport you'll find a handful of the other top luxury hotels in Bali in this area.

 The resort is designed to resemble traditional Balinese style with stone carvings of gods throughout the property and in general the ambiance is very relaxing and tropical.
 It is a very beautiful property with amazing views of the sunset every night and the designers took advantage of the sea view and sunset in different aspects.
 Not to mention, the property is extremely massive and takes quite a bit of walking around.